Pema Chödrön

 Pema Chödrön (པདྨ་ཆོས་སྒྲོན།; born Deirdre Blomfield-Brown, July 14, 1936) is an American-born Tibetan Buddhist.
 She is an ordained nun, former acharya of Shambhala Buddhism and disciple of Chögyam Trungpa Rinpoche.
-Chödrön has written several dozen books and audiobooks, and was principal teacher at Gampo Abbey in Nova Scotia until recently.
+Chödrön has written several dozen books and audiobooks, and was principal teacher at Gampo Abbey in Nova Scotia.
 She retired in 2020.

 Early life and education

 Chödrön was born Deirdre Blomfield-Brown in 1936 in New York City.
 She grew up Catholic.
 She grew up on a New Jersey farm with an older brother and sister, and graduated from Miss Porter's School in Farmington, Connecticut.
 She obtained a bachelor's degree in English literature from Sarah Lawrence College and a master's degree in elementary education from the University of California, Berkeley.